Amazon Keyword Research & Optimization

 Choosing the best keywords for your listing and Amazon sponsored ad campaigns shouldn’t be based on which words have the highest search volume and are relevant to your product; this is only part of the picture.

-There’s little point in trying to rank for a golden keyword if you stand no chance of appearing in the top 2 pages of search results.
+There’s little point in trying to rank for a golden keyword if you stand no chance of appearing in the top 16 (mobile devices) or top 50 (desktop) search results.

-If there are another 50,000 sellers trying to compete for the same keyword, then unless you are in the top 100 already all that will happen is that you will index for the desired keyword but not be found, which means no sales.
+If there are another 50,000 sellers trying to compete for the same keyword, then unless you are in the top 50 or so already all that will happen is that you will index for the desired keyword but not be found, which means no sales.

 Keyword Master Sheet

-We run up to 10 seed keywords through Helium 10 software.
+I run up to 10 seed keywords through Helium 10 software.
 The results will provide thousands of keywords.
 Now, many agencies will clean up those keywords and remove any irrelevances thinking that they are helping you out.
-We don’t remove them because the words that lack relevance are needed to create negative keywords for sponsored ad campaigns and save you money.
+I don’t remove them because the words that lack relevance are needed to create negative keywords for sponsored ad campaigns and save you money.

-We will create a list of 200 negative keywords to copy and paste into your ad campaigns and we will list them in order of how frequently they appear.
+I will create a list of 200 negative keywords to copy and paste into your ad campaigns and will list them in order of how frequently they appear.

-We look through your ad campaign reports (if you provide access) to see which are the golden keywords that have converted 80-90% of your orders and we make sure they are added to your listing.
+I look through your ad campaign reports (if you provide access) to see which are the golden keywords that have converted 80-90% of your orders and I make sure they are added to your listing.

-Rather than looking for the highest search volume keywords that are relevant for your listing, we compare where your product ranks among others for a given keyword, how many other sellers are also fighting for it, what the likelihood is that you will ascend to the first page, and if a seed keyword is unlikely to do well for you, we search for other phrases that have fewer competitors but still good search volume – this means you will index for the longer phrase and the seed keyword.
+Rather than searching for the highest search volume keywords that are relevant for your listing, I compare where your product ranks among others for a given keyword, how many other sellers are also fighting for it, where Amazon ranks the keywords as recommended for your product, what the likelihood is that you will ascend to the first page, and if a seed keyword is unlikely to do well for you, I search for other phrases that have fewer competitors but still good search volume – this means you will index for the longer phrase and the seed keyword.

 For example, “bluetooth headphones” has a monthly search volume of over 2 million.
 Fantastic.
 It also has over 70,000 sellers competing for that keyword.
 If your product is not found within the first two pages (currently the top 100 results) then you are wasting your time trying to index for that phrase unless you are already ranking within or near to the top 100.
 “Wireless Bluetooth Headphones” has 64,000 searches but 100,000+ competitors vying for that keyword.

 “Top 10 Bluetooth Headphones” enjoys 14,000 searches per month with fewer than 4,000 sellers competing here.
-That’s still a lot of seller BUT in choosing this word you immediately overcome 96,000 competitors.
-Now you might in this case argue that you’re not in the Top 10 products.
+That’s still a lot of sellers BUT in choosing this word you immediately overcome 96,000 competitors.
+Now you might, in this case, argue that you’re not in the Top 10 products.
 Sure.
-In the description we might say, “enjoy listening to your all time Top 10 songs with these Bluetooth headphones” and you begin to index for that phrase and the main seed keyword.
+In the description, we might say, “enjoy listening to your all-time Top 10 songs with these Bluetooth headphones” and you begin to index for that phrase and the main seed keyword.
 As you can see, keyword choice and strategies are vital to success.

-We build a keyword strategy and monitor it for 12-months.
+I build a keyword strategy and monitor it for 12-months.
 All part of the package.
-Every quarter, we weigh up what changes need to occur to ensure your listing succeeds with these keywords, or with new ones.
-So, you can feel comforted to know that we will be watching over your listing for a whole year, without any extra cost to you.
+Every quarter, I weigh up what changes need to occur to ensure your listing succeeds with these keywords, or with new ones.
+So, you can feel comforted to know that I will be watching over your listing for a whole year, without any extra cost to you.